-FN135 Personal Financial Planning (3) Spring (alternating years) Prerequisites: AC003, FN131; AC122 recommended.
+FN135 Personal Financial Planning (3)

+Prerequisites: AC003, FN131.
 Gives an overview of the fundamental concepts and practices of financial management and planning for the individual.
 Specific topics include: budgeting, goal setting with controls, asset management, tax planning, and portfolios.
+Cross-listed with HS135.